Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Introduction

-The fairness concern can be addressed in the pre-processing step~\citep{Dwork2012,Wang2018,Samadi2018}, during the model training~\citep{Zafar2019} or even in a post-processing step~\citep{Lohia2019}.
-For instance, in the pre-processing framework, which is the focus of this paper, fairness is generally associated with how one manages the acquired dataset.
-Suppose a dataset composed by $n$ samples and $d$ attributes; an induced bias may arise when one performs a dimension reduction in scenarios with a large number of attributes (e.g., from $d$ to $r$-dimensional space, where $d >> r$).
-As presented by~\citet{Samadi2018}, the dimension reduction provided by the classical Principal Components Analysis (PCA)~\citep{Jolliffe2002} may be biased towards one group of the population, leading to different reconstruction errors.
-For example, in a situation where sensitive attribute is the gender (male and female), the classical PCA may lead to a systematically lower reconstruction error for the male population.
-Since the projected data better represent males than females, the application of PCA may lead to disparate performances when these data are used in a ML model.
+The fairness concern can be addressed in the preprocessing \cite{Wang2018,Samadi2018}, model training~\cite{Zafar2019} or post-processing~\cite{Lohia2019} steps.
+For instance, in the preprocessing step, which is the focus of this paper, fairness is generally associated with how one manages the acquired dataset.
+As presented in~\cite{Samadi2018}, the dimensionality reduction provided by the classical Principal Components Analysis (PCA)~\cite{Jolliffe2002} may be biased towards one group of the population, leading to different reconstruction errors.
+As a consequence, the application of PCA may lead to disparate performances when this data is used in a ML model.

-Motivated by the aforementioned ethical concerns, the first goal of this work is to introduce a fairness measure when dealing with dimension reduction using PCA.
-More specifically, alongside the ``total'' reconstruction error (the reconstruction error when using all samples, without a division into groups), we also consider a fairness measure as a cost function when seeking for the projection matrix.
-However, differently from existing works, which incorporate both objectives into a single one~\citep{Samadi2018}, we address this problem in a multi-objective optimization fashion~\citep{Miettinen1999}.
+Motivated by the aforementioned ethical concerns, the first goal of this work is to introduce a fairness measure when dealing with dimensionality reduction using PCA.
+More specifically, alongside the overall reconstruction error (the reconstruction error when using all samples, without a division into groups), we also consider a fairness measure as a cost function when seeking for the projection matrix.
+However, differently from existing works, which incorporate both objectives into a single one~\cite{Samadi2018}, we address this problem in a multi-objective fashion~\cite{Miettinen1999}.
 Therefore, in our formulation, called Multi-Objective Fair Principal Component Analysis (MOFPCA), both criteria are optimized simultaneously.
 Moreover, instead of searching for a new projection matrix, we use the solution of the classical PCA to extract the projection vectors that will be used to optimize both objectives.
-As a result, we obtain a set of solutions that can be used to visualize the trade-offs between the reconstruction error and the fairness measure.
+As a result, we obtain a set of solutions that can be used to visualize the trade-offs between the considered objectives.
 This may be helpful in practical applications, since it provides a transparent way to support the decision under these conflicting objectives.
+Moreover, with this framework, one may also verify if there is a single solution associated with a small value of the reconstruction error and a fair representation of both classes.